mjansson/rpmalloc/README.md

 Before terminating your use of the allocator, you __SHOULD__ call __rpmalloc_finalize__ in order to release caches and unmap virtual memory, as well as prepare the allocator for global scope cleanup at process exit or dynamic library unload depending on your use case.

 # Using
-The easiest way to use the library is simply adding __rpmalloc.[h|c]__ to your project and compile them along with your sources.
+The easiest way to use the library is simply linking against `rpmalloc::rpmalloc`.
 This contains only the rpmalloc specific entry points and does not provide internal hooks to process and/or thread creation at the moment.
 You are required to call these functions from your own code in order to initialize and finalize the allocator in your process and threads:

 __rpmalloc_initialize__ : Call at process start to initialize the allocator